 Kate Spade designer bags!
 Irresistable!

 The most famous shopping street in Singapore is Orchard Road.
 Big brands and small shopping centers alternate here.

 I think Singapore is a culinary paradise.
 If they do not have it here, it does not exist.

 Streetfood is also lifted to a different level here.
 Be sure to visit one of the many hawker centers.
 This is a collection of food stalls.
 You walk past the stalls, choose a dish, and place yourself at one of the plastic tables.
 We visited the Hawkers center diagonally across from Marina Bay Sands (walk outside on the waterfront and turn right).
 You cross the beautiful purple lighted bridge and pass just behind the seatings for the formula 1.
 The peking duck, seafood rice, chicken satay, ...
 Delicious!
 Afraid to get sick?
 No need at all.The stalls are under strict supervision and are super hygienic.

-Of course there is much more to experience in Singapore.
+These are just a few of the best things to do in Singapore.
+Of course there is much more to experience.
 You can easily fill a week here.
 However, since it is a perfect stopover during a trip to all kinds of Asian destinations, we chose a short visit.
 We will undoubtedly come here more often in the coming years to discover new things.